 Build a Better College Funding Plan

 Building the best college fund is a huge topic of concern for families.
-At least once a day David, Teresa, or I are asked, “How should I plan and pay for college?”
+At least once a day we are asked, “How should I plan and pay for college?”

 Even before I formulate a response, parents will say, “with a 529 account?”.

 Now, as someone who has witnessed the evolution of the 529 account, I cannot recommend its use 100% of the time.
 Like any financial product, there are benefits and limitations to its use.
 It is not a perfect tool for everyone.

 Most people view the 529 account as a college funding strategy, but it is simply a financial product with benefits and limitations.
 I’ve seen the first hand impacts of said limitations in the form of higher costs for tuition.

 Many families, college counselors, and financial advisors need to be educated on the 12 to 15 strategies used to fund college.

 It is not a one size fits all decision.

 This is something many families have a difficult time understanding.
 A plan that works for one family will probably not be the best solution for another.